Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/execute-flow.md

 Select the target Node which is executed whenever the Flow execution triggers the **Execute Flow** Node.

+A Node must be set as an Entrypoint before it can be selected.
+To set any Node as an Entrypoint, use [Set Entrypoint](../node-usage.md#set-entrypoint).

 !!! note "Open Target Flow"
     By clicking on the icon to the right of the Flow drop-down you can open the target Flow.
 Make sure to save your Node first.